-ALL Parking Permits for Spring 2017 are available to order at champlain.thepermitstore.com now.
+ALL Parking Permits for Fall 2020 will be available to order Mid-August (Date TBD) at champlain.thepermitstore.com.

 Ordering a Permit